-- · Cells the building blocks of all organisms - "There is one universal principle of development for the elementary parts, of organisms, however different, and this principle is the formation of cells" - "Each cell is, within certain limits, an Individual, an independent Whole.
-The vital phenomena of one are repeated, entirely or in part, in all the rest." - Key strategy: All cells develop in the same way and hence are fundamentally the same despite observed differences
+- Schwann's claim: cells are the fundamental units of living organisms - "There is one universal principle of development for the elementary parts, of organisms, however different, and this principle is the formation of cells" - "Each cell is, within certain limits, an Individual, an independent Whole.
+The vital phenomena of one are repeated, entirely or in part, in all the rest." - Key reasoning strategy: All cells develop in the same way and hence are fundamentally the same despite observed differences